Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

 \subsection{Datasets and Evaluation Metrics}

 We use two different genomic datasets for evaluation: (i) the OpenSNP dataset~\cite{opensnp}, which also includes phenotype information about the individuals, and (ii) the 1000 Genomes Phase 3 dataset~\cite{1000genomes}.
 We assume that the researcher's dataset $D$ is the OpenSNP dataset, while the 1000 Genomes dataset is a public dataset ($E$).
 From OpenSNP, we use the following phenotypes: (i) lactose intolerance ($D1$), (ii) hair color ($D2$), and (iii) handedness ($D3$).
-For each phenotype, we extract the genomic data of $120$ individuals ($n=120$) where $60$ of them carry the trait (phenotype) and $60$ do not.
+For each phenotype, we extract the genomic data of $120$ randomly selected individuals ($n=120$) where $60$ of them carry the trait (phenotype) and $60$ do not.
 From the OpenSNP dataset, we also extract genomic data of another $120$ individuals (that do not overlap with $D1$, $D2$, or $D3$) and create a case-control setup ($F$, which is used to compute the cut-off points, as discussed in Section~\ref{sec:cut_off}) consisting of $44000$ SNPs.
-To construct $E$ from the 1000 Genomes dataset, we extract chromosome 22 SNPs of $120$ individuals from the European population (CEU).
+To construct $E$ from the 1000 Genomes dataset, we extract the SNPs from chromosome 22 of $120$ randomly selected individuals from the European population (CEU).
 We randomly label the 1000 Genomes dataset and create a case-control setup consisting of $41000$ SNPs.

-To simulate a researcher \bl{that makes unintentional computational errors}, first, we conduct GWAS on $D$ ($D1$, $D2$, and $D3$ in our experiments).
-Then, we sort the SNPs based on their increasing p-values.
-To simulate the overselling scenario, we assume that the $v$-th SNP in the sorted list is the one with the strongest association (with the lowest p-value) in the researcher's dataset.
-We use the p-values of SNPs from $1$ to $(v-1)$ in the sorted list as the incorrect values reported by the researcher.
-Thus, the p-value of the $(v-1)$-th SNP is the closest to the correct values, and the p-value of the first SNP is the one that deviates the most.
-For the statistics reported by the researcher, we pick $l$ consecutive p-values that have different deviations from the correct ones, and hence for each scenario, there are $l$ statistics that need to be classified (as correct or incorrect).
+To simulate a researcher that makes unintentional computational errors, first, we conduct GWAS on $D$ ($D1$, $D2$, and $D3$ in our experiments).
+Then, we sort the SNPs based on their increasing $p$-values.
+To simulate the overselling scenario, we assume that the $v$-th SNP in the sorted list is the one with the strongest association (with the lowest $p$-value) in the researcher's dataset.
+We use the $p$-values of SNPs from $1$ to $(v-1)$ in the sorted list as the incorrect values reported by the researcher.
+Thus, the $p$-value of the $(v-1)$-th SNP is the closest to the correct values, and the $p$-value of the first SNP is the one that deviates the most.
+For the statistics reported by the researcher, we pick $l$ consecutive $p$-values that have different deviations from the correct ones, and hence for each scenario, there are $l$ statistics that need to be classified (as correct or incorrect).
 We follow the same strategy for the other two statistics.